Vivalize/vue-crossfire/README.md

 </template>

 <script>
+  const cf = require('crossfire')

-  // Import crossfire and add into your component mixins const cf = require('crossfire')
+  // Import crossfire into your mixins, pass a firestore reference into this.crossfire(),

-  export default {
+  // then simply read/write to the result as any regular object variable export default {
     name: 'VueComponent',
     mixins: [cf],